atinm/spotify-auth-server/README.md

         "client_id": "<the client id from the Spotify application registration>, "client_secret": "<the client secret from the Spotify application registration>, "log_level": "DEBUG|INFO|WARN(default)|ERROR",
-        "redirect_uri": "<the redirect uri where this server runs - default https://localhost:5009/callback>" }
+        "application_uri": "<the uri where the application is listening runs - default https://localhost:5007/callback>", "my_uri":  "<the uri where this server is listening - default https://localhost:5009/callback>", "cert": "cert.pem",
+        "key": "key.pem"
+    }